 live in the greatest country where freedom abounds!
 The entire participant got to feed up to 3 different Giraffes with lettuce.
 We also received a photo opportunity one on one to feed the Giraffe incase you did not travel with your own camera!
 I can’t put into word how wonderful it was to feed these wonderful, gentle, majestic creatures.
 As our tour guide described it,”We are like an ice-cream truck to the Giraffes.
 They look forward to being fed lettuce because they mostly eat hay and grass.
 We also learnt about zebras.
 I never realized these animals were brown and white striped (just think I have been duped by marketing all these years and I would have sworn Zebras are black and white).
 It was truly great to get up close and personal with some of these exotic species like bongos, elands and ostriches.
 Although I didn’t get to touch these wonderful creatures I did get really close and got wonderful photos of them.
 Our guide was truly knowledgeable and personable she helped bring us closer to the wildlife!
 This is a wonderful experience for children as well!

-Although we ran out of time and were unable to take the Jungala Tour we spoke with some people who had experienced Jungala and they gave it a thumbs up!
-We were told that on Jungala you get to meet with the trainers who work with Jungala’s Tigers and Orangutans and these trainers introduce you to the animals they care for daily.
+Although we ran out of time and were unable to take the Sloth Tour we spoke with some people who had experienced Sloth tour and they gave it a thumbs up!
+We were told that on Sloth you get to meet with the trainers who work with Sloth’s and these trainers introduce you to the animals they care for daily.
 Portions of the proceeds from this tour are donated to the SeaWorld & Busch Gardens Conservation Fund, helping to support wildlife and wild places around the world.
-This tour is approx 30 minutes and cost around $34.00 per person.
 Well, this will give me a reason to return and to do some tours that we ran out of time to experience!

 If there is one show that really touched my heart was Critter Castaways performed in the Bird Garden.
 This show was born as a result of rescuing and shelter animals in need of a home which might otherwise been killed or homeless.
 The trainers use the same encouraged based training philosophy used throughout the park and created a side show of animals such as dogs and cats, ducks and doves, potbellied pigs and a few surprise animal stars entertain guests with a tribute to the connection found between human and animal.
 This show is not only a great deal of fun for the entire family it helps funds a home for the care of these castaway animals!